AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Equipment 】────────── ###

 #### 【 Element/Status Balancing 】 ####
 Some weapon types have been rebalanced to increase the variety in competitive equipment options for hunters to choose from.
-The following lists show what the rebalancing goals are for those weapon types.
-Some weapons will be able to better take advantage of at least the element/status available on their weapon.
-For these weapons, raw will still be competitive and be the most consistent option when not planning for specific match ups.
-Other weapons may now be able to run full element builds for certain playstyles.
+Some weapons will be able to better take advantage of at least the element/status available on their weapon, despite optimizing for Attack overall.
+Other weapons may now be able to run full element builds for certain playstyles or specific matchups.

 #### 【 Armor Changes 】 ####
 While a more comprehensive rework and rebalancing of armors is planned for ICE to increase the variety in build options for hunters that have meaningful impact on gameplay (with effects like Frostcraft from Velkhana), some specific sets have been adjusted in the mean time to preserve the limited options the game already did offer.